jorgecasas/php-ml/docs/machine-learning/workflow/pipeline.md

 ### Example

-First our pipeline replace missing value, then normalize samples and finally train SVC estimator.
+First, our pipeline replaces the missing value, then normalizes samples and finally trains the SVC estimator.
 Thus prepared pipeline repeats each transformation step for predicted sample.

 ```
 use Phpml\Classification\SVC;